MicrosoftDocs/win32/desktop-src/direct3ddxgi/converting-data-color-space.md

 ---
-Description: 'To compose to the screen or perform floating-point operations, you need to work in the correct color space.' ms.assetid: '1DD8E2D3-430F-4EE4-9C41-78736C904920'
+Description: To compose to the screen or perform floating-point operations, you need to work in the correct color space. ms.assetid: 1DD8E2D3-430F-4EE4-9C41-78736C904920
-title: Converting data for the color space
+title: Converting data for the color space ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Converting data for the color space